-Prerequisites: (2) AUTB 2230 and instructor approval must be completed prior to taking this course.
-Lec: Variable Lab: 0 Cr: Variable
+Prerequisites: (2) AUTB 2230 and instructor approval must be

-The internship program provides students with the opportunity to apply their knowledge, learn new techniques, and get on-the-job training at an approved work site.
+completed prior to taking this course.
+Lec: Variable Lab: 0 Cr: Variable training at an approved work site.
 To develop an internship to meet their academic and career goals, interested students must contact program faculty.
 Based on state guidelines, students must complete 40 hours of work for each credit hour in this course.